What is Contrast and why does it matter?

 For example, a black outline of a circle on a blank sheet will look 2D and flat.
-However, when shadow is applied, the circle will appear more 3D and realistic.
+However, when the shadow is applied, the circle will appear more 3D and realistic.

-Below is an example of contrast ratio, and how the level of contrast ratio can affect the vibrancy and overall quality of the projected image.
+Below is an example of a contrast ratio, and how the level of contrast ratio can affect the vibrancy and overall quality of the projected image.
 The left image is clearer and more similar to real life as it has a higher contrast ratio.
 The right image is more faded and less vibrant as it has a lower contrast ratio.

 There are two main types of contrast ratio - native contrast ratio and dynamic contrast ratio.
-Native contrast ratio is the narrower measurements of how dark the darker images are compared with how light the lighter images are that are displayed at the same time in the same projection.
+Native contrast ratio is the narrower measurement of how dark the darker images are compared with how light the lighter images are that are displayed at the same time in the same projection.
 In LCD projectors, it’s what the crystal light displays do and in DLP projectors, it's what the DMD chips do.

 Dynamic contrast senses what content is showing and then adjusts the overall light output accordingly by the use of a projector iris, similar to a camera.
 The iris will open in bright scenes and close in dark scenes to vary the overall light output from the bulb in real time, depending on what’s being projected.